Bluesmile82/coda_standard/README.md

     $ CodaStandard::Parser.new.parse(filename)

+Returns an TransactionList object

+    $ CodaStandard::Parser.new.parse(filename).transactions

-Returns an array of Transaction instances
+Returns an array of transactions

+    $ CodaStandard::Parser.new.parse(filename).current_bic => "GEBABEBB"

+You can get different common data from the TransactionList (current_bic, old_balance, current_account)

     $ CodaStandard::Parser.new.show(filename)